|

 Not long after reaching Salt Lake mother met and married Enos

 Curtis.
-My oldest brother, Orson, who bad taken the lead in all our
+My oldest brother, Orson, who bad taken the lead in all

 doings, died the following March, l851.
-It was in this month and
+It was in this month

-shortly after Orson's death, that we moved to Springville and located
+shortly after Orson's death, that we moved to Springville and

-on Block 6 Plat A. We at once began plowing and planting grain and
+on Block 6 Plat A. We at once began plowing and planting grain

 our crop was the first to mature in Springville.
-I helped In making
+I helped In

-the first water ditch to bring water on to our land and others and
+the first water ditch to bring water on to our land and others

 think it was the first irrigation done An Springville.
 We were

-compelled to live in our wagons until we built a house which was the
+compelled to live in our wagons until we built a house which

 first house built outside the fort.
 We built it from logs brought